Surface preparation

 Removal of surface contaminants

 Not only the old coating; other dirt that has developed on the surface must also be removed.
 Over time, for example, rust, mill scale and other dirt may develop on the surface.
-As with the removal of the old coating, it is also important to remove these contaminants from the surface.
+As with the removal of the old coating, it is also important to remove these contaminants such as dirt, grease, fat and salts from the surface.
 If this is not done properly, it can also lead to adhesion problems of the new coating.

 Removal of loose dirt